 Steering clear of new one-use plastic is one way to be more sustainable, but what about all the plastic already out there?
 Can we help get rid of that too?
 Many brands are now starting to use recycled plastic for their products to repurpose the plastic that has already built up in the world.
-Recycled plastic, which can be recycled again at the end of the product’s life, is becoming more common in many industries with brands like Hug Rug making everyday items out of the material so you can shop chic designs and help the planet too.
+Recycled plastic, which can be recycled again at the end of the product’s life, is becoming more common in many industries alongside many other recycled materials.

 7. Search for More Sustainable Natural Fabrics

 Sustainable fabrics can be a tricky subject to navigate, cotton is a natural fibre, however the water consumption required to make it means it’s rarely seen as an environmentally friendly option.
 Newer fabrics like Modal, Tencel or bamboo are frequently seen as more environmentally friendly options thanks to their more sustainable manufacturing processes, so keep your eyes peeled for products made from these materials.

 8. Don’t Turn the Heating on, get Cosy Instead

 It’s so easy when we get a bit cold at home to turn up the heating, but putting another layer on instead of reaching for the thermostat will not only save you money, but save precious energy too.
 Invest in cosy blankets and comfy loungewear in the home and turn the heat down a few degrees.

 9. Swap to Energy Saving Bulbs